Pressure washers are easy and safe to use when operated correctly. Here are a few usage tips you should keep in mind.

 Keep it Away from Doors and Windows

-To prevent emissions from drifting indoors, always place your pressure washer as far as possible away from doors and windows.
+To prevent emissions from drifting indoors, always place your pressure washer at least 20 ft.
+(6.1m) from occupied spaces.

 Point Fumes in a Different Direction

-Since pressure washers sit in one place and run for an extended time, it's important to place it downwind and point the engine exhaust away from any nearby people.
+Since pressure washers sit in one place and run for an extended time, it's important to point the engine exhaust away from any home or occupied space.

 If You Feel Symptoms, Leave Right Away

 Very high levels of carbon monoxide can cause victims to lose conscious quickly.
-If you experience symptoms, don't attempt to turn off the pressure washer before moving to fresh air.
+So if you experience symptoms, don't attempt to turn off the pressure washer before moving to fresh air and getting medical help.

 Before using your pressure washer, follow the instructions in your operator's manual.